rodgco/aoc2021/README.md

 * Started refactoring day 1 into a separate module and created a template I can use to spawn a new file.
 * Challenge was easy.
 * Learned a bit more about tuples in Rust.

+## Day 3

+* Again, not hard to solve.
+But spent two days on this one (not full days, I've had other things to do).
+* Rust concepts are hard... the new kid on the block: lifetimes!!!